Two Belarus Olympic coaches sent home by IOC for bullying sprinter | DW | 06.08.2021

 Prior to the decision to have the two men "cancelled and removed," the IOC opened a formal investigation earlier in the week in order to "clarify the circumstances around the incident" and the role Shimak and Maisevich played in it.

-On Wednesday, Tsimanouskaya arrived in Warsaw on a humanitarian visa after she refused her coaches' demands that she return to Minsk.
+On Wednesday, Tsimanouskaya arrived in Warsaw on a humanitarian visa after she refused her coaches' demands to return to Minsk.
 She had sought protection from Japanese police while at the airport.

 On Thursday, Tsimanouskaya told DW in Warsaw, "Now I have support from the whole world and the support makes me much stronger."

-She said she was happy to be in Poland where she found safety and hoped to compete yet in future Olympics.
+She said she was happy to be in Poland where she found safety and hoped to still compete in future Olympics.

 Despite no past involvement in the protests or opposition movement, Tsimanouskaya told a press conference, "I want to tell all Belarusians not to be afraid and if they're under pressure, speak out."